facenord-sud/tomcat80-openssl/README.md

   1. [Overview](#overview)
   2. [Details](#details)

 This project aims to provide better performances by using the OpenSSL library instead of the JSSE (Java Secure Socket Extension) API for the TLS encryption.
-Combined with the NIO/NIO2 connector, maintability will be easier compared to solutions using C sockets, like the APR connector.
+Combined with the NIO/NIO2 connector, maintainability will be easier compared to solutions using C sockets, like the APR connector.

 With our project, a user can has the NIO or NIO2 connector enabled and choose to use JSSE or OpenSSL for the TLS encryption.
-The only requirements is to have OpenSSL and our  [fork of tomcat-native](https://github.com/rmaucher/tomcat-native-openssl) instaled.
+The only requirements is to have OpenSSL and our  [fork of tomcat-native](https://github.com/rmaucher/tomcat-native-openssl) installed.

 ## 1. Installation

 This project will be soon integrated into Tomcat.
 But for now, you will need to build this project:

 1. Clone [this project](https://github.com/facenord-sud/tomcat80-openssl)
 2. Build it like the standard Tomcat project.
-Building instruction about how to buil Tomcat can be found [here](https://tomcat.apache.org/tomcat-8.0-doc/building.html).
+Building instruction about how to build Tomcat can be found [here](https://tomcat.apache.org/tomcat-8.0-doc/building.html).
 Basically, you need to copy `build.properties.default` to `build.properties`, edit it and run the command `ant deploy`
 3. Clone our [forked Tomcat-native](https://github.com/rmaucher/tomcat-native-openssl) project, called tomcat-native-openssl
 4. Built it like the normal tomcat-native project:
 ```bash